zero1-agi/fracton/whitepaper-fracton-v0.2.md

 - **Pilot Observations**: Even if results are small-scale, they ground the theory with empirical data.

 ### Comparative Analysis & Conclusion (Part 6)
-- **Compare Trisoma** with dualistic or standard “alignment filters” in AI.
+- **Compare Fracton** with dualistic or standard “alignment filters” in AI.
 - **Summarize** how the triadic approach can handle more nuanced psychological or conflict-based scenarios.
 - **Lay out future directions**: e.g., large-scale multi-agent experiments, advanced integration with LLMs.